Like us on Facebook

 Michelangelo was commissioned to work on many projects that resulted in some of the world’s most grandiose masterpieces.

 However, Michelangelo proved that he valued his art far more than money.
-At the beginning of the 16th century, Pope Julius II hired the Italian architect, Donato Bramante to upgrade the main church of Vatican, the St. Peter’s Basilica, which was a rather small and unimpressive church at the time.
+At the beginning of the 16th century, Pope Julius II hired the Italian architect, Donato Bramante, to upgrade the main church of the Vatican, St. Peter’s Basilica, which was a rather small and unimpressive church at the time.

-In December of 2007, one of Michelangelo’s original chalk sketches of the St. Peter’s Basilica was found deep in the Vatican archives.
+In December of 2007, one of Michelangelo’s original chalk sketches of St. Peter’s Basilica was found deep in the Vatican archives.
 This discovery was a surprise for many art historians because Michelangelo usually destroyed all of his sketches after finishing his projects.

 We have another story for you: Hoaxes of the Renaissance: the art forgery that helped Michelangelo start his career as an artist